1. What exactly causes bleeding gum?

 Bleeding gums are caused by

-• Plaque and calculus deposition.
+- Plaque and calculus deposition.

-• Vitamin C deficiency may trigger bleeding also seen more in bleeding & clotting disorders.
+- Vitamin C deficiency may trigger bleeding also seen more in bleeding & clotting disorders.

-• Hard Brushing- Sometimes using hard or worn off brush may lead to bleeding gums.
+- Hard Brushing- Sometimes using hard or worn off brush may lead to bleeding gums.

-• Improper brushing habits – aggressive or improper brushing habits may lead to bleeding while brushing.
+- Improper brushing habits – aggressive or improper brushing habits may lead to bleeding while brushing.

-• Ill-fitting or mouth ulcers.
+- Ill-fitting dentures or mouth ulcers.

-• Hormonal changes during pregnancy or menstruation.
+- Hormonal changes during pregnancy or menstruation.

-what is bleeding gums2.
-How can I treat bleeding gums at home?
+2. How can I treat bleeding gums at home?

-• Brush with Anti-Gingivitis Toothpaste: If you struggle with bleeding gums, you may want to consider toothpaste that can neutralize the plaque found around the gum line.
+- Brush with Anti-Gingivitis Toothpaste: If you struggle with bleeding gums, you may want to consider toothpaste that can neutralize the plaque found around the gum line.

-• Combine for Best Results: For best results, use multiple products together to keep your mouth, gums and teeth healthy.
+- Combine for Best Results: For best results, use multiple products together to keep your mouth, gums and teeth healthy.

-• Avoid Tobacco: Tobacco use can damage your gums, and can also make you far more likely to develop gum disease.
+- Avoid Tobacco: Tobacco use can damage your gums, and can also make you far more likely to develop gum disease.

-• See a Dentist Regularly: Harmful plaque bacteria can even lead to issues beyond gingivitis like weakened enamel.
-The cleaning performed twice a year at your dentist's office will remove plaque and tartar that can't be removed at home.
+- See a Dentist Regularly: Harmful plaque bacteria can even lead to issues beyond gingivitis like weakened tooth enamel.
+The cleaning performed twice a year at your dentist’s office will remove plaque and tartar that can’t be removed at home.
 This will help prevent bleeding gums and keep your mouth healthy.
 You should visit your dentist for a professional cleaning and dental exam at least twice in a year.
 This can help prevent early gum disease from progressing into more serious gum disease.

 3. What is the meaning of bleeding gums?